Child Abuse and Neglect - Symptoms

 A child with

-symptoms of recent sexual abuse may be reluctant to go
+symptoms of recent sexual abuse may:

-to the bathroom; may show signs of discomfort or pain while sitting, urinating,
+- Show signs of discomfort or pain while sitting, urinating,

 through his or her pants.

-Certain behaviors may also point to
+Certain ways of behaving may also point to

 sexual abuse.
 These include:

-Note: Sexual abuse is very different from
+Sexual abuse is very different from

-includes any sexual activity that the child is not able to understand or
+Sexual abuse includes any sexual activity that the child is not able to understand or

 Symptoms of neglect